jfdenise/wildfly-s2i-tekton-pipeline/README.md

 ## Full s2i build Tekton pipeline example

-This pipeline builds the WildFly server, the application, the application image then deploys the application image.
+This pipeline builds the WildFly server, the application, the server image and the application image then deploys the application image.

 ### Create the pipeline